astropy/astropy/docs/timeseries/lombscargle.rst

 Example
 ^^^^^^^

 ..
-EXAMPLE START: Using the LombScargle Class for Measurement Uncertainties
+EXAMPLE START: Using the Lomb-Scargle Periodogram with Measurement Uncertainties

 If all uncertainties are the same, you can pass a scalar: